6 ‘Soldiers of Christ’ members are in custody after a woman’s body was found in a car trunk

 DULUTH, Ga.
-(AP) — Five adults and a 15-year-old self-described as “Soldiers of Christ” religious group members were in custody Thursday on murder charges after a woman’s body was found in the trunk of a car parked outside a popular spa in Georgia.
+(AP) — Five adults and a 15-year-old self-described as “Soldiers of Christ” religious group members were in custody Thursday on murder charges after a woman’s body was found in the trunk of a car parked outside a popular spa in Atlanta’s suburbs.

 Investigators said that someone reported the discovery Tuesday night outside of a Korean spa and sauna in Duluth.
-Authorities said the spa does not appear involved.
+Authorities said the killing does not appear to be connected to the spa.

 The victim, according to arrest warrants, was starved and beaten for weeks before she eventually died.
 Her identity has not been released.